peterw-github/COVID19_SQL/README.md

 ## SQL Code

-The queries written in SQL, are available here: <br>
+The 4 queries written in SQL, that provide the data for the 4 dashboard elements, are available here: <br>
 https://github.com/peterw-github/COVID19_SQL/blob/main/Queries.sql